duanemcguire/duaneblog/content/blog/social-golf.md

 Number 6 was a challenging hole.
 It had no fairway.
 Just a tee box, a big pond, and a green.
 OK to be fair, the green had a 10 yard finge, but I didn't notice.
 I only noticed that there was a lot of water, and the tee shot was 169 yards.
 Norm noticed too.
 He said, "This is tough.
 I don't have a club that does 169."
 Tough?
 Carma offered no compassion.
 She said, "Norm, why don't you use the club that does 170?"

 I guess that's what 40 years of marriage will get you.
-Good counsel from your wife.\[fbcomments\]
+Good counsel from your wife.